• Cocktails

 If you need it a little sweeter, add a little fruit juice or agave.
 I’m a club soda fan, who doesn’t like sweet beverages, so I never add anything but the bitters.

-Angostura Bitters is probably the most popular bitters brands.
+Angostura Bitters is probably the most popular bitters brand.
 It’s easy to find at most stores and it’s a great price.

-Also, a bottle of bitters will last you for life.
+Also, a bottle of bitters will last you for life (well almost, especially if you don’t make tons of drinks).
 I change it out every few years but I’ve never actually finished a bottle.

 Although I might now since I’ve been drinking this yummy concoction more often.